neuro-1977/BF6Portal-Tool/README.md

 ## Usage

 ### Creating Blocks
-1. Click category buttons (MOD, RULES, CONDITIONS, ACTIONS, EVENTS) in the sidebar
+1. Click category buttons (MOD, RULES, CONDITIONS, ACTIONS, EVENTS) in the sidebar or use the vertical controls.
 2. **Single-click** a menu item to spawn a block at the center of the view

 ### Moving Blocks